arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/getting-started/content.md

 ### 5. Creating the Main Loop in the Script

-Putting our code inside a while loop will make the code run continuously.
-In the loop you can turn on an LED with `on`, then you can use the `delay` function to create a delay.
+Adding the code inside a while loop will make the code run continuously.
+In the loop, you can turn on the LED with `on`, then you can use the `delay` function to create a delay.
 This function will start executing with the next instruction in the script.
 The duration of the delay can be controlled by changing the value inside the parentheses.
 The number defines how many milliseconds the board will wait.
 After the specified time has passed, you can turn off the LED with the `off` function.
 You can repeat that for each color.

 ```python
 while True: